dcousin3/CohensdpLibrary/cran-comments.md

 ## Submission

-* Updated version 0.5.6
+* Updated version 0.5.7

 ## Comment

-* The lto tests were failing; I corrected the init.c wrapper to match compatility requirements.

-* I re-ran R CMD check just to be sure.
+* added one method to Cohens's dp in within-subject design.

 ## Test environments